Feasibility of a trapped atom interferometer with accelerating optical traps: Intrinsic laser noise elaboration

 \section{Intrinsic laser noise elaboration}

-In this section, we show the derivation of results of Section \ref{IntrinsicNoiseMain}.
-If we consider the peak electric field to be $E_{p}$, we can approximate the electric field operator $\hat{E_{p}}$ in terms of the operator for the number of photons, $\hat{N}$, to be~[\onlinecite{Meystre}]
+In this section, we show the derivation of results of Section~\ref{IntrinsicNoiseMain}.
+If we consider the peak electric field to be $E_{p}$, we can approximate the electric field operator $\hat{E_{p}}$ in terms of the operator for the number of photons, $\hat{N}$, to be~\cite{Meystre}

-where $\nu$ is the (noiseless) frequency of the light creating the tweezer, $V_{OL}$ is the volume of the cavity in which the tweezer is located, and $\hat{N}\ket{n} = N\ket{n}$, with $\ket{n}$ being harmonic oscillator eigenstates and $N$ being the total number of photons.
+where $\nu$ is the (noiseless) frequency of the light creating the optical dipole trap, $V_{OL}$ is the volume of the cavity in which the trap is located, and $\hat{N}\ket{n} = N\ket{n}$, with $\ket{n}$ being harmonic oscillator eigenstates and $N$ being the total number of photons.
+Note that the original formalism in Ref.~\cite{Meystre} is for a one-dimensional cavity, but we very approximately apply it to a Gaussian beam.